AlexandraRamirezz/AlexandraRamirezz/README.md

 ## 🤳 About me:
-📚 I'm currently working on creating intuitive digital experiences with easy-to-use and visually appealing interfaces.<br><br>
+📚 I'm currently working on creating intuitive digital experiences with easy-to-use and visually appealing interfaces.<br>
-🔔 I'm looking to collaborate on frontend development projects using Angular.<br><br>
+🔔 I'm looking to collaborate on frontend development projects using Angular.<br>
-🌱 I'm currently learning about the React framework and improving my backend skills with Java.<br><br>
+🌱 I'm currently learning about the React framework and improving my backend skills with Java.<br>
-😹 Fun fact: I love to meticulously design my projects because I'm passionate about UI and UX design.<br><br>
+😹 Fun fact: I love to meticulously design my projects because I'm passionate about UI and UX design.<br>
 🍳 How to reach me: **ramirezdiazalexandrad@gmail.com** or on [LinkedIn as Alexandra Dayanna Ramirez Diaz](https://www.linkedin.com/in/alexandra-dayanna-ramirez-diaz-59bb99252)

 ## 💻 Tech stacks: